Article

 She said: “At night, I went to the toilet with a flashlight.
 Two armed men stopped me on the way and demanded I gave them my phone.
 When I told them I don’t have a phone, they dragged me far into the forest.
 They kept telling me that if I didn’t walk fast enough, they would hit me with the handles of their weapons.
 I just followed their orders afraid they would kill me.

-"Deep in the forest they beat me and raped me.
+Once in the middle of the forest, they beat me and raped me.
 Then I lost consciousness.
-In the morning, I managed to get up and return to the camp, barefoot and half naked, holding on to the trees.
+The next morning I managed to get up and walk back to camp, barefoot and half naked, holding on to the trees.
 I was lucky it didn't rain that night.
+Now I'm afraid to go anywhere.
+I constantly hear their threats: "We're going to kill you.
+We're going to kill you."
+Sometimes I wonder if none of this would have happened if I'd had a phone to give them.

 Alyona Synenko/ICRC